 Find out about our work on the fair treatment of vulnerable customers, including why vulnerability matters, how it affects your firm, and our guidance on supporting customers in vulnerable circumstances.

 Our Principles for Businesses require firms to treat customers fairly, and we expect firms to exercise particular care with vulnerable consumers.

 When consumers are in vulnerable circumstances, it may affect the way they engage with financial services.
 Vulnerable consumers may be significantly less able to represent their own interests, they may have different needs and may have more behavioural biases that negatively affect their decision making.

-The impact of non-standard needs, together with behavioural biases, could be further exacerbated by how firms behave.
+The effect of non-standard needs, together with behavioural biases, could be exacerbated by how firms behave.

 Protecting the interests of consumers in vulnerable circumstances is a key focus for us.
 Our consumer priorities in the Business Plan for 2021/22 include outcomes to address the needs of consumers in vulnerable circumstances.

 We want vulnerable consumers to experience outcomes as good as those for other consumers, and receive consistently fair treatment across the firms and sectors we regulate.